 Blueprint aims to provide sensible defaults which align nicely with Laravel's conventions.
 However, you are free to configure Blueprint to follow your own custom conventions.

-To do so, you may publish the configuration file with the following command:
+Alternatively, you may publish the configuration file with the following standalone command:

 php artisan vendor:publish --tag=blueprint-config

 config folder.
 Similar to the default Laravel configuration files, each of the configuration options are preceded by a detailed comment.